revbayes/revbayes.github.io/tutorials/intro/getting_started.md

 then RevBayes will run all commands specified in your file.

-You may want to run RevBayes in parallel using multiple processes.
+Sometimes, you may want to run RevBayes in parallel using multiple processes.
 This can be done by starting RevBayes with

 ```